 Skip to main content

-Nimtable is a lightweight control plane for Apache Iceberg catalogs.
+Nimtable is an open source lightweight web platform for exploring and managing Apache Iceberg catalogs and tables.
 It provides a browser UI and REST API to explore catalog metadata, inspect table layouts, and orchestrate routine maintenance by delegating work to compute engines like RisingWave or Spark.
-It also exposes a standards-compliant Iceberg REST Catalog endpoint that RisingWave can register as an external catalog.
-Source
+Nimtable is open source under the Apache License 2.0; the source code is available at nimtable/nimtable.

 Nimtable dashboard showing table counts, compaction status, and Copilot side panel